-Some gardeners consider the trumpet creeper an invasive plant.
-It’s rampant plant growth allows it to spread rapidly and may become a troublesome weed.
+Some gardeners consider the trumpet vine an invasive plant.
+Its rampant plant growth allows it to spread rapidly and may become a troublesome weed.

-However, the trumpet vine plant can be kept under control and maintained with proper care and pruning.
+However, hummingbird vine plants can be kept under control and maintained with proper care and pruning.